prajapatishubham336/Facial-Emotion-Detection-Using-CNN/README.md

 # Facial-Emotion-Detection-Using-CNN
 A deep learning-based Facial Emotion Detection System developed using TensorFlow/Keras, OpenCV, and the FER2013 dataset.
 The model classifies facial expressions into seven different emotions and performs real-time emotion detection using a webcam.

-## Project Overview
+## 📖 Project Overview

-A deep learning-based Facial Emotion Detection System developed using **TensorFlow/Keras**, **OpenCV**, and the **FER2013 dataset**.
-The model classifies facial expressions into seven different emotions and performs real-time emotion detection using a webcam.
+This project is a **Facial Emotion Detection System** developed using **CNN, TensorFlow/Keras, and OpenCV**.
+The model is trained on the **FER2013 dataset** to classify facial expressions into seven emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
+It performs **real-time emotion detection** through a webcam, demonstrating the practical application of **Deep Learning** and **Computer Vision**.

 ---